kgothatsontsane/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-# C - Implementation of Doubly Linked Lists
+# C - Doubly Linked Lists

-In this project, I learned about using doubly-linked lists in C.

-## Testing ✔️

-* [tests](./tests): Folder of test files provided by ALX.
+This project involved the utilization of doubly-linked lists in the C programming language.

 ## Header File 📁